 - Edit the config.properties file by adding the following two lines:

 The conversionPattern specifies the format of the message that is written to the Windows/NT Event Log.

 %n is a platform-dependent line separator

 - Save the file and restart the SiteProtector Application Server service.

 Step 3: Send Windows Event Logs to an external Syslog server

-Once the above steps are performed, the audit trail information will be logged to the Windows Event Log.
-At this point, you will need to use some type of program/utility to transfer the Windows Event Logs to your desired Syslog server.
-There are many freely available programs that accomplish this but none that IBM Security Systems supports.
-Please note that you will need to work with the utility's vendor if issues arise with the transfer of the Event Logs to the Syslog server.
-As long as the information is being logged to the Event Logs, the SiteProtector configuration is correct.
+Once the previous steps are performed, the audit trail information will be logged to the Windows Event Log.
+At this point, you need to use some type of program or utility to transfer the Windows Event Logs to your wanted Syslog server.
+There are many freely available programs that transfer this but none that IBM Security Systems supports.
+Note that you need to work with the utility's vendor if issues arise with the transfer of the Event Logs to the Syslog server.
+If the information is being logged to the Event Logs, the SiteProtector configuration is correct.